rdentato/clibutl/doc/log.md

   - `void logdebug(char *format, ...);`

-  Using `logdebug()` is recommended when, during developement, one wants to better understand why that damned funtion is not working how expected.
+  Using `logdebug()` is recommended when, during developement, one wants to better understand why a specific function is not working as expected.

   In more complex situations, where more functions work together and one wants to check that their interaction is working fine, using `logtrace()` could be a better